epsil/gll/README.md

             (send tramp push fn str cont))))))
 ```

 Generalizing `seq` is most easily done with a fold.
-In essence, we take the binary definition and rename it to a local function `seq2`, swap the arguments around, and then use it to fold up the rest argument.
+In essence, we take the binary definition and rename it to a local function `seq2`, swap the arguments around, and then use it to reduce the list of parsers to a single value.
 We also adjust the way the combined result is constructed so that we get a flat list `(tree1 tree2 tree3)` instead of `((tree1 tree2) tree3)`.

 ```Scheme
 (define seq